caleb531/jcanvas-docs/properties.md

   - *Methods:* `drawImage()`, `createPattern()`
   - *Values:* `''`, `'anonymous'`, `'use-credentials'`

+### cursors

+  - *Description:* Displays a specific cursor when a particular layer event fires.
+  - *Methods:* All drawing methods
+  - *Values:* An object where the keys are event names and the values are valid CSS cursor values.
+For examples of each cursor value, visit [Mozilla's example page](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor)

 ### data

   - *Description:* An object that can store any user-defined data for a jCanvas layer